vb64/telegram.email.notify/docs/en/guide.md

 ###start 01-01-2019 10:00
 ```

 To post a message at a specified time and then automatically delete it, add the `stop` tag after the `start` tag.
-For example, the following lines in the body of the letter will plan the first publication with its removal after 1 hour, the second publication 1 hour after the removal of the first.
+For example, the following lines in the body of the message will plan the first publication with its removal after 1 hour and the repeated publication of the same message 1 hour after the removal of the first.

 ```
 ###start 01-01-2019 10:00 stop 01-01-2019 11:00